Promotional Resources

 SPARC Datasets: entire datasets or specific components of datasets.

-To promote reproducibility and give credit to SPARC investigators who publish their data, we recommend the following practices for citing a SPARC dataset.
-To make it easy, the SPARC Portal provides the full data citation, including the option of different formats, under the About tab of each dataset landing page.
+To promote reproducibility and give credit to SPARC investigators who publish their data, we recommend these practices for citing a SPARC dataset.
+To make it easy, the SPARC Portal provides the full data citation, including the option of different formats, under the Cite tab of each dataset landing page.

 SPARC Portal resources: using the integrated resources on the portal (e.g., flatmap).